 Through the programme, we also aim to make a positive contribution to individuals and communities in line with our status as a Catholic University with strong values of service.

-Criteria for accreditation
+Criteria for validation:

 - Unpaid and carried out in the UK.

 - Must be separate to their course or any other extra-curricular activity that is accredited on their HEAR.
 For students undertaking mandatory work placements, if they accumulate additional hours above what their course dictates, those additional hours can count towards a Volunteering Award.
-Some student volunteering is already accredited on the HEAR and therefore not eligible for a Newman Volunteering Award.
+Some student volunteering is already validated on the HEAR and therefore not eligible for a Newman Volunteering Award.

 - It can be carried out in any place as long as the role involves contributing to an environment, an individual or groups other than (or in addition to) close relatives for the greater good and will in part improve the knowledge, skills and abilities of the student taking part to contribute to their employability and success upon graduation.